lucasjoliveau/doc/en/applications/finance/fiscal_localizations/indonesia.md

 #### Generate e-faktur csv for a single invoice or a batch invoices

   1. Create an invoice from Accounting ‣ Customers ‣ Invoices.
-If the invoice customer’s country is Indonesia and the customer is set as _ID PKP_ , Odoo will allow you to create an e-Faktur.
+If the invoice customer’s country is Indonesia and the customer is set as _ID PKP_ , Konvergo ERP will allow you to create an e-Faktur.

   2. Set a Kode Transaksi for the e-Faktur.
 There are constraints related to the Kode transaksi and the type of VAT applied to invoice lines.

 ![../../../_images/indonesia-kode-transaksi.png](../../../_images/indonesia-
 kode-transaksi.png)

-  3. Odoo will automatically pick the next available serial number from the e-Faktur number table (see the section above) and generate the e-faktur number as a concatenation of Kode Transaksi and serial number.
+  3. Konvergo ERP will automatically pick the next available serial number from the e-Faktur number table (see the section above) and generate the e-faktur number as a concatenation of Kode Transaksi and serial number.
 You can see this from the invoice form view under the page _Extra Info_ in the box _Electronic Tax_.

 ![../../../_images/indonesia-e-faktur-sn.png](../../../_images/indonesia-e-
 faktur-sn.png)